Interviews with Adam

 - The Paris Review, Is This a Classic Chicago Novel?

-- WBEZ, 5 Chicago-Based Authors Are Finalists For Lambda Literary Awards
+- WBEZ (NPR Chicago), 5 Chicago-Based Authors Are Finalists For Lambda Literary Awards

 - WLPN, The Cliff-Dwellers